act-rules/act-rules.github.io/_rules/printable-characters-shortcut-ffbc54.md

 name: No keyboard shortcut uses only printable characters
 rule_type: atomic
 description: |
-  This rule checks that if keyboard shortcuts are implemented using only printable characters, then there is a mechanism to disable the shortcut, or to remap the shortcut to use one or more non-printable characters keys, or the shortcut for a user interface component is only available when that component has focus.
+  This rule checks that if keyboard shortcuts are implemented using only printable characters, then there is a mechanism to disable the shortcut, or to remap the shortcut to use one or more non-printable character keys, or the shortcut for a user interface component is only available when that component has focus.
 accessibility_requirements:
   wcag21:2.1.4: # Character Key Shortcuts (A)
     forConformance: true